rana/ora/README.md

 	default¹	D

-	° Lob will return binary data if the Oracle column is a BLOB; otherwise, Lob will return astring if the Oracle column is a CLOB.
+	° Lob will return binary data if the Oracle column is a BLOB; otherwise, Lob will return a string if the Oracle column is a CLOB.

 	¹ D represents a default mapping between a select-list column and a Go type.
 	The default mapping is defined in RsetCfg.